MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/register-app.md

 Use the [embed for your organization](embed-sample-for-your-organization.md) solution, also known as *user owns data*, if you're planning to create an application  that requires users to use their credentials to sign in.
 To authenticate against Azure, you'll use a [service principal](embed-service-principal.md) or a [service principal with a certificate](embed-service-principal-certificate.md).

-The embed for your organization solution is usually used by enterprises and big organizations, for internal users.
+The embed for your organization solution is usually used by enterprises and big organizations, and is intended for internal users.

 ## Register an Azure AD app

-The easiest way register an Azure AD app, is by using the  [Power BI embedding setup tool](https://app.powerbi.com/embedsetup).
+The easiest way to register an Azure AD app, is by using the  [Power BI embedding setup tool](https://app.powerbi.com/embedsetup).
 The tool offers a quick registration process for both embedding solutions, using a simple graphical interface.

-If you're creating an *embed for your organization* application, and want more control over your Azure AD app, you can register it manually create it in Azure.
+If you're creating an *embed for your organization* application, and want more control over your Azure AD app, you can register it manually in the Azure portal.

 > [!IMPORTANT]
 > Before you register a Power BI app you need an [Azure Active Directory tenant and an organizational user](create-an-azure-active-directory-tenant.md).